unimorph/see/README.md

 # Seneca (see)

-Contains verbal paradigms for Seneca
+Contains verbal paradigms for 140 verbs in the Seneca language

 ## Data